 Let's be clear: Information is not the same as knowledge.
 It is a broader concept, including, for instance, the huge amounts of log files generated every day by computers around the world, much of which may never be analyzed.
 We don't know in advance what information will turn out to be the basis for knowledge (i.e., information meant for other humans and which humans choose to maintain over time).
 Hence it makes sense to keep as much information as possible and make access to that information as broad as possible.

-In this section we will explore various ways to expand informational freedom, the second important regulatory step to facilitate our transition to a knowledge society.
+In this section we will explore various ways to expand informational freedom, the second important regulatory step to facilitate our transition to a Knowledge Age.

 Access to the Internet

-At present, over 3.5 Billion people are connected to the Internet, and we are adding more than 200 Million additional users every year .
+At present, over 3.5 Billion people are connected to the Internet, and we are connecting over 200 Million more every year .
 This tremendous growth has become possible because the cost of access has fallen so dramatically.
-A capable smartphone costs as little as $100 to manufacture, and bandwidth is provided at costs as low as $0.17 per Mbps in some cities, such as Seoul and Hong Kong (that's Megabits per second.
-You need about 1-5 Mbps to stream a movie in SD quality) .
-Put differently, the cost to connect all of humanity to the Internet and thus eventually to all of human knowledge as our collective inheritance and ongoing project is only $x annually.
-That is less than y% of the size of the global economy.
+A capable smartphone costs less than $100 to manufacture, and in places with strong competition 4G bandwidth is provided at prices as low as $8 per month (this is a plan in Seoul that provides 500 MB at 4G speeds, a 2GB plan is $17 per month) .

-Even if we connect everyone to the Internet, we still must address other limitations to the free flow of information.
-In particular, we should all oppose restrictions on the Internet imposed by either our governments or our Internet Service Providers (ISPs, the companies we use to get access to the Internet).
+As we work to give everyone affordable access to the Internet, we still must address other limitations to the flow of information on the Internet.
+In particular, we should oppose restrictions on the Internet imposed by either our governments or our Internet Service Providers (ISPs, the companies we use to get access to the Internet).
 Both of them have been busily imposing artificial restrictions, driven by a range of economic and policy considerations.

 One Global Internet